The Board of Directors, either directly or through its committees,

 The Audit Committee assists the Board in monitoring:

-- the controls for managing those risks; and
+- The controls for managing those risks, including the internal audit function; and

 Conduct Review Committee